 Step 1: Wash the avocado pit so that no avocado flesh remains.

-Step 2: Insert toothpicks into three sides of the pit and suspend it in the opening of a glass or jar of water so that roughly an inch of the pit is submerged.
+Step 2: Insert toothpicks into three sides of the pit and suspend the pit in the opening of a glass or jar of water so that roughly an inch of the pit is submerged.
 Place the container in a warm place with bright, indirect light but out of direct sunlight.

 Step 3: Keep an eye on the pit.
 Within a month or so, it should sprout.
 After the sprout is six inches tall, cut back all but the bottom three inches of the plant’s growth.
 This will help the root system grow stronger.